 Before you even head to the airport, you should know your passenger rights.
-The DOT routinely revises the airline passengers’ “bill of rights”—rules for oversold flights, delayed/canceled flights and other travel mishaps.
+The DOT routinely revises the airline passengers’ “bill of rights”—rules for oversold flights, delayed and canceled flights, and other travel mishaps.
 An updated version is posted online.

 For additional resources, visit FlyersRights.org, which lists phone numbers for the DOT, consumer advocate/protection offices, airlines and its own assistance hotline.

-We’ve highlighted six classic “perfect storm” scenarios for winter holiday travel, with useful tips on how to get yourself out of a jam:
+We’ve highlighted seven classic “perfect storm” scenarios for winter holiday travel, with useful tips on how to get yourself out of a jam:

 1. Your flight gets canceled

 As soon as you learn that your flight is canceled, promptly head to the customer-service counter to ensure that you’ll get on the next flight out.
-While in line, cover your bases by using your mobile device to try to reach the airline’s service reps via the phone and/or the company’s website, says travel expert Christopher Elliott, who serves as a consumer advocate for National Geographic Traveler.
+While in line, cover your bases by using your mobile device to try to reach the airline’s service reps via the phone and/or the company’s website, says travel expert Christopher Elliott, who writes consumer travel columns in several publications.
 You could book yourself a new flight before you even get to the counter.

-If the cancellation is due to weather, don’t expect the airline to pay for your delay expenses.
+If the cancellation is due to weather, don’t expect the airline to pay for your delay expenses (and it may take longer to get on another flight if all air traffic is suspended).
 “But if it’s a mechanical or operational delay, they’ll pay for some food and your hotel bill,” Elliott says.

 Airlines have their own guidelines, but you can expect to get up to $15 in food vouchers (depending on the meal), transportation to/from a hotel and the room bill for the hotel, which likely will be chosen by the airline.